oomph-lib/oomph-lib/README.md

 ## Linking a stand-alone project to `oomph-lib`

 Adding your code into a new subdirectory in `user_drivers` directory has the advantage of your code being embedded into the `oomph-lib` build machinery.
-This is particularly useful for developers who tend to modify their driver and the library at the same time.
+This is particularly useful for developers who tend to modify their driver codes and the library at the same time.

 If you are not a developer and you simply wish to use `oomph-lib` as a library, you may prefer to have your driver code in a completely separate location.
 Given that you are then outside the `oomph-lib` framework you'll have to provide all kinds of additional information, particularly the location of the `oomph-lib` libraries and associated third-party libraries.
 CMake helps with that.